yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/12. Collations/readme.md

 ## Conclusion
 As we saw in this example, now by leveraging a ```LCASE``` collation for table columns in Unity Catalog we can achieve proper data filtering in Power BI when using **DirectQuery** mode.
 When using ```LCASE``` collation Databricks SQL converts strings to lower case when comparing strings, hence string becomes case insensitive.

-Previously case-insensitive filtering in Power BI required additional tricks, e.g. creating additional columns containing values in upper or lower case only.
+Previously, due to default UTF8_BINARY collation, case-insensitive filtering in Power BI required additional tricks, e.g. creating additional columns containing values in upper or lower case only.
 Now case-insensitive data filtering in Power BI is possible without additional tricks when using Databricks thanks to [Collations](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-collation).

+For more information about Collations, including locales and case and accent modifiers, please refer to Databricks documentation - [Collations](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-collation).

 ## Power BI Template